brummas/spotify/README.md

 # spotify
-Page created just like the Spotify home page from 2019 for study Bootstrap, HTML and CSS.
+- 🌱 Page created just like the Spotify home page from 2019 to study Bootstrap, HTML and CSS.